wazo-platform/wazo-doc/source/upgrade/old_upgrade_notes.rst

   * restart xivo-dird

 * It is now possible to send an email to a user with a configured email address in the *people* xlet.
-See :ref:`dird-integration-views`  to add the appropriate field to your configured displays.
+See dird-integration-views to add the appropriate field to your configured displays.
 * The *Contacts* xlet (aka. *Search*) has been removed in favor of the :ref:`people-xlet`.
 You may need to do some manual configuration in the directories for the People Xlet to be fully